 I am not an art expert and it really didn’t matter as the tour guide William was really engaging.
 He brought the history to life and it was very special to see the places and subjects Van Gogh had painted.
 I particularly enjoyed walking through the fields Van Gogh painted known as Wheat Field with Crows.
-After the tour we were taken back on the coach in time for lunch and were greeted with freshly made ice tea.
+After the tour we were taken back on the coach in time for lunch and were greeted with freshly made iced tea.
 We had booked the grill lunch which was hosted on the Sky Deck.
 They host these lunches several times on the cruise itinerary but you must put your name down to reserve a space.
 Lunch was delicious and I enjoyed fresh salad and steak.
-In the afternoon you there was an optional excursion to the Palace of Versailles.
+In the afternoon there was an optional excursion to the Palace of Versailles.
 However, as I only had 3 days on the ship I decided to experience what it was like whilst sailing as we were going to set sail to Paris.
-I am sure the Palace is beautiful but I was so pleased I stayed on board.
-The engine is so quiet the experience is tranquil and the journey along the Seine was stunning.
+I am sure the Palace is beautiful but I was so pleased I stayed onboard.
+The engine is so quiet, the experience is tranquil and the journey along the Seine was stunning.
 I was surprised by how unpopulated the river banks were.
 Every now and then you would spot a stunning Chateau along the banks.
 I would have happily sailed along the river for days absorbing the view.
 We picked up the guests who took the afternoon tour and then sailed into Paris.
 The dinner was served as we sailed towards the Eiffel Tower.

 Excursions in France and more sublime views from the ship

-Tonight was the Captains farewell dinner as the following night guests were going to Moulin Rouge in Paris so it was a day earlier.
-Before dinner we were all given a glass of Champagne and the Captain came and said goodbye to everyone.
+Tonight was the Captain's farewell dinner as the following night guests were going to Moulin Rouge in Paris so it was a day earlier.
+Before dinner, we were all given a glass of champagne and the Captain came and said goodbye to everyone.
 Once again the meal was fantastic and my favourite dish was the lobster.
-Also having been on several Ocean cruise lines I was delighted to see that the famous Baked Alaska was on the menu so it is not just the big Ocean lines who have this tradition.
+Also having been on several ocean cruise lines I was delighted to see that the famous baked alaska was on the menu ,so it is not just the big ocean lines who have this tradition.
 As the ship was staying in Paris I went for a stroll around the city before coming back to a refreshing cocktail on board.

 It was our last night on the ship and I went on the complimentary walking tour in Paris.
 If you didn’t want to walk there is a bus tour which is also included.
-After the tour I arrived back and sampled the light lunch which is also on offer every day in the sky deck.
+After the tour I arrived back and sampled the light lunch which is also on offer every day on the Sky Deck.
 We had free time in the afternoon as the optional trip was to the Moulin Rouge in the evening.
 I decided to head back into Paris and hit the shops on the Champ Elysees.
 As I was not going to the Moulin Rouge I booked a place in the bistro dining experience.
 This was hosted in the Sky Lounge and there are 20 places available so you need to book.
-The offer a 7 course tasting menu and once again was extremely impressed with the standard of the food.
+They offer a 7 course tasting menu and once again I was extremely impressed with the standard of the food.
 This evening we were sailing to another port in Paris close to the business district so I sat on the deck and enjoyed a refreshing cocktail as the ship gently sailed past the glittering sights of Paris before heading back to my room where I enjoyed the view for a little bit longer before falling into a relaxing sleep.

 Crepes and cocktails!
 A match made in heaven

-What I really love about River Cruising is the relaxed pace, you can do as much or as little as you want.
+What I really love about river cruising is the relaxed pace, you can do as much or as little as you want.
 Even if you participate on all the tours you are looked after so well and come back to such a beautiful ship you don’t feel exhausted.
 I came back from my cruise feeling refreshed and invigorated.
 My only complaint is next time I want to go for a bit longer.

-View Avalon Waterways Cruise Deals | Find out more about River Cruising
+View Avalon Waterways Cruise Deals | Find out more about River Cruising.